Shane Warne, the showman who changed cricket forever

 Honest and genuine, competitive and gloriously talented, Shane Warne left behind a different, better sport to the one he found

 Australians grew up wanting to be Warne.
 So did the English.
 What he did with the leg spin – not just with untold skill from durable wrists, but great theatre – changed it immeasurably.
 Speak to current professionals of all standards who are carrying the craft forward and they will talk of him as a key inspiration.
-Many of the very best in the world right now, such as Afghanistan’s Rashid Khan, were reared on his videos.
-Even those who do not consider themselves cricket fans shout “bowling Shane”, or other alternatives, when someone turns their arm over.
+Many of the current torchbearers of high-class leg spin, such as Afghanistan’s Rashid Khan, were reared on his videos.
+Even those who do not consider themselves cricket fans shout “bowling, Shane”, or other alternatives, when someone turns their arm over in their presence.

 It is no stretch to say he also revolutionised what to expect from a humble pursuit, even as his persona grew to dwarf it.
 Cricket has long been a place where individuality was only allowed on someone else’s terms.
 And across more than 30 years, he made very few apologies for embracing his maverick ways within its conservative parameters.
 The peroxide streaks in his hair, the zinc across his cheeks, the wide-brimmed floppy hat – all part of an aesthetic mimicked the world over.

 It was no different off the field, and very public issues in his private life made him a tabloid’s dream.
-Yet, somehow he was always able to shut out the noise.
-Success on the field was testament to that.
+Somehow he was always able to shut out the noise, and success on the field was testament to that.

 Because even with all the fascination, all eyes transfixed on him whether he was stepping out of a club or flicking the ball with his right hand and catching it with his left at the top of his mark, he was still able to retain an air of wonder.
 The variations – the googly, slider and flipper – along with a fine tactical brain helped cultivate that mystique.
 Talk of workshopping new deliveries, almost always before an upcoming Ashes tour, was an extra layer of kidology that by the end batters knew was a bluff but still had to adopt caution.
 It was no surprise when he toured the poker circuits into retirement.